caseydb/superfocus/aws/lambda/send-leaderboard-results/README.md

 Send Leaderboard Results Lambda (AWS)

 Overview
-- Sends the PREVIOUS week's leaderboard results (Sunday 00:00 UTC → next Sunday 00:00 UTC) to two hardcoded user IDs (for testing).
+- Sends the PREVIOUS week's leaderboard results (Sunday 00:00 UTC → next Sunday 00:00 UTC) to opted‑in users.
+- Recipients: all users with a valid email where `preference.weekly_leaderboard_email = true` (or no preference row, which defaults to opt‑in).
 - Connects directly to Postgres using `pg` and `DATABASE_URL`.
 - Uses Resend API to send the email.